Alocasia (Schott) G.Don

-Alocasia have been one of my favorite group of plants to grow since the spring of 2009.
+Alocasia have been one of my favorite groups of plants to grow since the spring of 2009.
 I bought my first five Alocasia from Wellspring Gardens as starter plants.
 They included Alocasia macrorrhizos ‘Borneo Giant’, Alocasia ‘Portora’, Alocasia brancifolia, Alocasia lauterbachiana, and Alocasia portei.
 Suzanne had bought a pot of Alocasia Amazonica from Lowe’s in December 2008 or January 2009.

 I kept the Alocasia Amazonia in a pot, but I transplanted the others under a Crape Myrtle tree behind the den.
+I was a genuine aroid newbie!

 Later, I moved them along the wall by the west sunroom.
 I had found out that they needed to be brought inside before temps dropped below 45 or they would not survive, so when cooler weather started coming I dug them up and put them in pots.
 Not knowing much about Alocasia at the time, several rotted before the next spring (2010).
 Alocasia ‘Borneo Giant’, Alocasia ‘Portora’ and Alocasia lauterbachiana were the only survivors.
 The ‘Borneo Giant’ continued to overwinter until 2011 then I guess it didn’t survive the 2011-2012 winter because there are no photos in 2012.
 Alocasia lauterbachiana (I brought it to Missouri) survived until the winter of 2013.
 I still have descendants of Alocasia ‘Portora’ although I gave up the original plant when I moved back to Missouri in February 2013 because it was too large.
 I should have just cut the leaves off and brought it anyway.
 I also gave the Alocasia Amazonica to a friend when I moved.